Meet our team

 When not working, Leo can be found swimming laps at a local pool.
 A competitive swimmer from a young age, he still participates (and often medals) at both provincial and national Masters’ swim meets.
 Having been a swimming coach for the better part of a decade before becoming a lawyer, Leo is just as happy to give advice on your stroke technique as he is to advise you on your case.

-Leo can assist clients in Russian.
+Leo can also assist clients in Russian.

 Tatiana Emanuel, B.Is, JD